mekanika/skematic/README.md

 // Or, a simple scalar array of "tags" (an array of strings): const Picture = {
   url: {type: 'string'},
-  tags: {type: 'array', schema: {type: 'string', rules: {minLength: 3}}}
+  tags: {type: 'array', model: {type: 'string', rules: {minLength: 3}}}
 }
 ```

-All the model validations and checks assigned to the sub-schema (`comments`) will be correctly cast and enforced when the parent (`post`) has any of its validation routines called.
+All the model validations and checks assigned to the sub-model (`comments`) will be correctly cast and enforced when the parent (`post`) has any of its validation routines called.

 ### primaryKey